-Visitors or service personnel should not be allowed into the RA if they have recently been in contact with a diseased flock after the barn/production area has been cleaned and disinfected or when there are birds in the barn/production area, unless emergency situations require that service personnel access the RA.
+Visitors or service personnel should not be allowed into the RA if they have recently been in contact with a diseased flock, after the barn has been cleaned and disinfected or when there are birds in the barn, unless emergency situations require that service personnel access the RA.

-All visitors (e.g. veterinarians and suppliers) accessing the RA inside the barn must sign the visitors' log book containing date, name and previous poultry contact in the last 24 hours.
+All visitors (e.g. veterinarians and suppliers) accessing the RA inside the barn must complete the visitors' log book containing date, name and previous poultry contact in the last 24 hours.
 For the previous poultry contact, a yes or no answer is sufficient.

-" A farm may have a log book in each barn or they may have a central log book at the entrance to the CAZ (if it is a central log book then the barn(s)/range entered should be listed).
-Catching crews do not need to sign the log book; however, there must be an accessible document indicating the name of the lead catcher, whether that be on the live haul sheets or elsewhere.
+" A farm may have a log book in each barn or they may have a central log book at the entrance to the CAZ (if it is a central log book then the barn(s) entered must be listed).
+Catching crews do not need to sign the logbook, however there must be an accessible document indicating the name of the lead catcher, whether that be on the live haul sheets or elsewhere.